 (we used dried hon-dashi and added water to the granules as directed)

-- 2 tsp granulated sugar or low glycemic sugar alternative
+- 2 teaspoon granulated sugar or low glycemic sugar alternative

 - 12 ox sukiyaki beef